How to Configure Microphone in OBS

 Compressor for Voice Leveling

-Compressor reduces the difference between quiet and loudly spoken speech.
+The compressor reduces the difference between quiet and loudly spoken speech.
 It makes volume stable and comfortable for Twitch viewers.

 Limiter and Overload Protection

-Testing and Typical Problems
+Testing and Common Problems

-Typical problems and solutions:
+Common problems — solutions:

-- Echo — remove duplicate microphone adding
+- Echo — remove duplicate microphone addition